Examples of Good Map Design#

 Caution

-A gradient between two colors can be used when it is necessary to show a gradation that can go from negative to positive.
+A gradient between two colours can be used when it is necessary to show a gradation that can go from negative to positive.
 As for temperatures, it makes sense to distinguish negative values (in shades of blue for example) and positive values (in shades of red).

 It is a mistake because: